Buy side vs sell side data room hero.

 Buy-side investment banking refers to advisory work for the acquirer.
 Buy-side advisors help companies identify targets, run financial analysis, structure bids, and manage the due diligence process.
 They often maintain the buy-side data room infrastructure.

-For most startup founders, sell-side advisors are more relevant - they're the ones hired to run your process if you're raising a growth round or preparing for a strategic exit.
+For most businesses, sell-side advisors are more relevant - they're the ones hired to run your process if you're raising a growth round or preparing for a strategic exit.

 Sell-side vs buy-side research